Code-Institute-Submissions/milestone-project-197/README.md

 ![Contact Wireframe](images/readme_imgs/wireframe-contact.png)

 ## UX
 For UX Design, I'm going with a mimic of VsCode's [Dark Theme](https://code.visualstudio.com/docs/getstarted/themes).
+I also used these value references in my testing; https://docs.microsoft.com/en-us/visualstudio/extensibility/ux-guidelines/color-value-reference-for-visual-studio?view=vs-2019

-For the last few years this has been my primary editor, and I've come to really like the color-scheme it uses.
+My decision here comes from the last few years this has been my primary editor, and I've come to really like the color-scheme it uses.
 I feel this scheme combined with a resumé/portfolio style website would be complimentary.

 - Main Background;

-- Interactive elements;
+`background-color: rgb(64, 64, 64);`

 - Headings;
+`color: #017fc6;`
+- Text/paragraphs background;
+`background-color: rgba(112, 112, 112, 0.2);`

-- Text/paragraphs;
+- Regular Text
+White

 ## Features
 - Responsive Navigation menu